Epitech-Barcelona/exam_tek1/subject.md

 | - ONLY DOCKER SESSION
 | - PHONE SHUT DOWN ON THE TABLE
 | - DO EXERCISES BY ORDER
-| - ONLY WRITE, MALLOC AND FREE AS SYSTEM FUNCTION ALLOW
+| - ONLY WRITE, OPEN, CLOSE, MALLOC AND FREE AS SYSTEM FUNCTION ALLOW
 | - NO SCRIPT (CREATE MY REPOSITORY NEITHER)

 ________________________________________________________________________________________